BRIEF-India cenbank sets 6.24 pct cut-off rate at 28-day variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.24 percent at 28-day variable rate reverse repo auction

-* India cenbank: allots 13 billion rupees at 28-day variable rate reverse repo auction; gets bids worth 13 billion rupees Source text - (bit.ly/2rpoN3x)
+* India cenbank: allots 45.00 billion rupees at 28-day variable rate reverse repo auction; gets bids worth 45.00 billion rupees Source text - (bit.ly/2rtAar2)

+* Navidea enters exclusive license and distribution agreement for India with Sayre Therapeutics

+* India's Canara Bank says seeks interests from banks to advise on sale of its stake in CARE Ltd Source text for Eikon: Further company coverage: (Mumbai newsroom)